cse-labs/codespaces101/Challenges/Challenge1.md

 - You can find the helpful commands in VS Code by pressing (Ctrl+Shift+P on Windows) or (Cmd+Shift+P on a Mac) and typing "Remote-Containers".
 You will see the remote containers options in the menu.
 - This is a Python app
   - You can use Python 3.9
-  - The requirements.txt file holds all the dependencies required by the application
+  - The requirements.txt and dev_requirements.txt files holds all the dependencies required by the application
   - You can install the requirements by running the following in a bash terminal:
     ```bash
     python -m pip install --upgrade pip